Running simple experiments

 - {nodes: 2, oifs: 31, nemo: 66}

 Note the configuration of job.oifs.omp_num_thread and job.oifs.omp_stacksize, which set the OpenMP environment for OpenIFS.
-The example utilises the same number of MPI ranks for XIOS, NEMO and the Runoff-mapper, and 253 MPI ranks for OpenIFS.
-However, each OpenIFS MPI rank has now two OpenMP threads, which results in 506 cores being used for the atmosphere.
+The example utilises 3 MPI ranks for XIOS, 66 for NEMO, 10 for LPJ-Guess and 1 for the Runoff-mapper, and 159 MPI ranks for OpenIFS.
+However, each OpenIFS MPI rank has now two OpenMP threads, which results in 318 cores being used for the atmosphere.

 Caution